Santi Cazorla: Club career

+Real Oviedo: start of career

+Born near Llanera, Asturias, Cazorla grew up supporting local team Real Oviedo, as did his whole family and surroundings.

+He started playing club football for Oviedo aged 8.

+Having seen the senior team relegated at 16, he was forced to leave having never played a first-team game, and was acquired by Villarreal, six months before turning 18, as Oviedo, immersed in a deep financial crisis, suffered two relegations at the end of the 2002–03 season which saw it land in Tercera División.

 Villarreal

-Born in Llanera, Asturias, Cazorla started playing club football for local team Real Oviedo, being acquired by Villarreal six months before turning 18, as his previous club, immersed in a deep financial crisis, suffered two relegations at the end of the 2002–03 season which saw it land in Tercera División.

-Cazorla then progressed through the reserve side, making his debut with the first team on 30 November 2003 in a 1–0 La Liga win at Deportivo de La Coruña, playing one minute in place of Roger, making one more appearance off the bench over the season.
-He scored his first goal in a 3–0 win at Odense Boldklub in the following summer's UEFA Intertoto Cup, which the Yellow Submarine eventually won.
+Cazorla progressed through Villarreal's reserve side in the Third Division, before making his debut with the first team on 30 November 2003 in a 1–0 La Liga win at Deportivo de La Coruña, playing one minute in place of Roger, making one more appearance off the bench over the season.
+He scored his first goal in a 3–0 win at Odense Boldklub in the 2004 UEFA Intertoto Cup, which the "Yellow Submarine" went on to win.

 Established in the main squad in the 2004–05 campaign, Cazorla scored four goals in a run to the quarter-finals of the season's UEFA Cup.
 On 1 May 2005, given an opportunity due to Juan Román Riquelme's suspension, he scored his first league goal in a 4–0 win over Getafe at El Madrigal, and followed it a week later with a strike in a 2–0 victory at Málaga.
 After contributing to an eventual fourth-place finish, he also made two goalless appearances in the following season's UEFA Champions League, where Villarreal were semi-finalists.